dyhes/zulip/docs/production/export-and-import.md

 To restore from a manual backup, the process is basically the reverse of the above:

-- Install new server as normal by downloading a Zulip release tarball and then using `scripts/setup/install`.
+- Install new server as normal by downloading a Aloha release tarball and then using `scripts/setup/install`.
 You should pass `--no-init-db` because we don't need to create a new database.